-In the production of marijuana, there are three main types of leaves used: Cannabis sativa, Cannabis indica and also a hybrid plant.
+In the production of marijuana, there are three main types of leaves used: Cannabis sativa, Cannabis indica, and also a hybrid plant.
 The hybrid plant was just newly introduced and it involves the mixing of both Indica and Sativa strains of the best quality from around the globe.
 Cannabis has been severally documented in use since the 18th century.
 Marijuana sold on the market is often a mixture of both cannabis strains as aforementioned.
-The list of prepared marijuana products is endless and differs from place to place; this has resulted in a diversity of flavours.
-Many experts with the knowledge of the differences in flavour of each strain make their purchases based on the strain alone.
+The list of prepared marijuana products is endless and differs from place to place; this has resulted in a diversity of flavors.
+Many experts with the knowledge of the differences in flavor of each strain make their purchases based on the strain alone.

 History of Marijuana

-As at to this point, there has been no pronounced evidence scientifically which says there is a difference between these strains or even expatiate the differences between Cannabis Indica and its other strain, Cannabis Sativa if they exist.
+As at this point, there has been no pronounced evidence scientifically which says there is a difference between these strains or even expatiate the differences between Cannabis Indica and its other strain, Cannabis Sativa if they exist.
 But amongst the cultivators and users, there are widely accepted facts.

 This is the most commonly smoked marijuana strain around the world.
 Cultivators of marijuana love this strain for its height.
-It is generally a small shrub which can grow to heights of about 15 feet in some cases.
+It is generally a small shrub that can grow to heights of about 15 feet in some cases.

 Its leaves are narrow and long which are suitable characteristics for outdoor cultivation.
 The seeds are soft with no spots or markings.
-They are also known not to bloom quickly in contrast to C. indica; a shift or change in the lifecycle has little effect on this character.
+They are also known not to bloom quickly in contrast to C. Indica; a shift or change in the lifecycle has little effect on this character.

-Another effect of C. sativa depending on the user, is its ability to enhance one’s creativity.
-It’s most consumed during the day for its energy boosting effect and its ability to open its consumer to new and fresh ideas.
+Another effect of C. Sativa depending on the user is its ability to enhance one’s creativity.
+It’s most consumed during the day for its energy-boosting effect and its ability to open its consumer to new and fresh ideas.
 Artists are seen to love this strain most.

-Of the two strains in comparison, indica doesn’t possess the sought after height of the sativa strain.
+Of the two strains in comparison, Indica doesn’t possess the sought-after height of the Sativa strain.
 It is generally of height 3 to 6 feet i.e. 1 to 2 meters tall.
-It grows in a bushy manner with round healthy leaves unlike the long and narrow leaves of sativa but both cannabis plants have soft marbled colored seeds.
+It grows in a bushy manner with round healthy leaves unlike the long and narrow leaves of Sativa but both cannabis plants have soft marbled colored seeds.
 Because of its short height, it’s perfect for indoor cultivation.

 The flowering process in mature male cannabis plants tends to occur all over the plant and tiny racemes are formed at the base of the flower itself.
-When the flowers are fully grown, they open to release airborne pollens which stick to the pistils of the female plant and is later absorbed.
+When the flowers are fully grown, they open to release airborne pollens which stick to the pistils of the female plant and are later absorbed.